TigerWit/DTN-docs/README.md

         - 7053:7053
   ```

 6. Create a new file called`docker-compose-yourorgname.yaml`.
-Edit it with the following content
+Populate  the file with the following content

   ```yaml
   version: '2'